jlahteen/juhta.net/README.md

 Juhta.NET is free, now and in the future.
 The main driver for its development is the pure passion for software development and code writing without any goals for economic benefits whatsoever.

-The other important driver is that the author just wants to make himself and the current team more productive and also share this productivity toolbox in an open way.
+The other important driver is that the author just wants to make himself and his current team more productive and also share this productivity toolbox in an open way.

 ## License